jasongilman/ascii_heart/README.markdown

+# ASCII Heart #
 <h2><font color="red">♥</font></h2>
 ASCII Heart is a for-fun project I created for _why day that draws an ASCII art heart.
+It has one method that takes the size of the heart to draw.

 ## Showing the love ##
     gem install 'ascii_heart'